Competitive fees, high completion rates and transparency are this company’s game.

-What does the Internet have to say about New Era Debt Solutions?
+What does the Internet say about New Era Debt Solutions?

-Almost all good things.
-It earns an A+ rating from the Better Business Bureau with no customer complaints.
+Almost all good things as of December 2018.
+It earns an A+ rating from the Better Business Bureau (BBB) with no customer complaints.
 The few reviews with the BBB are positive, praising how helpful, professional and impressive its customer service team was.
 Customers were also generally happy — even surprised — at how much they were able to save.

 Reviews on other forums were similarly positive.
 New Era also made an effort to write personal responses to all BBB reviews and provided detailed answers to at least one question posted to other forums.

 Is it safe to use New Era Debt Solutions?

 Generally, yes.
 New Era Debt Solutions’ website protects your personal and financial information with SSL-encryption technology.
 It’s a certified member of the International Association of Professional Debt Arbitrators (IAPDA), a trade organization that sets and maintains industry standards, and the US Association of Accredited Businesses (USAAB).
 It’s also been accredited by the BBB since 2001.

 Why isn’t New Era Debt Solutions a member of the AFCC?

 You may have heard that most debt relief companies are members of the American Fair Credit Council (AFCC) and the IAPDA, at the very least.
 But you shouldn’t worry that New Era Debt Solutions isn’t.